bryanhmiller/Acts-Overview/Bible/ThePaulineEpistles.md

 I Thessalonians | <ul><li>Upon leaving Thessalonica under duress, Paul, Silas, and Timothy traveled to Athens by way of Berea</li><li>Impressed by the faithfulness of the Thessalonians in the face of persecution, Paul wrote to encourage the Christians in that community with the goal that they would continue to grow in godliness</li><li>The focus on Christ’s return provides water for the thirsty soul today, encouraging growth in maturity by providing hope in the midst of suffering or uncertainty</li></ul>
 II Thessalonians |
 Philemon | <ul><li>A slave named Onesimus had escaped from his owner</li><li>Onesimus, either by accident or by his own design, came in contact with Paul, who promptly led the runaway slave to faith in Jesus Christ</li><li>He wanted Philemon to forgive Onesimus, to accept the slave as a brother in Christ, and to consider sending Onesimus back to Paul, as the apostle found him useful in God’s service (1:11–14)</li><li>His letter to Philemon presents in full color the beautiful and majestic transition from slavery to kinship that comes as a result of Christian love and forgiveness</li></ul>
+I Timothy | <ul><li>First Timothy presents the most explicit and complete instructions for church leadership and organization in the entire Bible including:</li><ul><li>sections on appropriate conduct in worship gatherings</li><li>the qualifications of elders and deacons</li><li>and the proper order of church discipline</li></ul><li>Paul advised Timothy on these practical matters in a way that would have helped the young pastor to emphasize the purity</li><li>that should characterize Christian leaders and the gatherings they oversee</li></ul>
+II Timothy | <ul><li>Certain personal details in the letter reveal a man settling his accounts and preparing for the inevitable</li><li>Paul exhorted Timothy to “fight the good fight” (1 Timothy 1:18; 6:12).
+But in this letter, Paul turned that phrase on himself, writing that he had “fought the good fight . . . finished the course . . . [and] kept the faith”</li><li>Paul was one of those caught up in this persecution and was beheaded by Roman officials soon after writing this letter.</li><li>His mind was not on himself, dwelling on the injustice that had befallen him.
+Instead, trusting that God had him right where He wanted him, the aging apostle turned his attention to others</li></ul>
+Titus | <ul><li>The churches on Crete were just as susceptible to false teachers as any other church</li><li>Paul directed Titus to establish a group of faithful elders to oversee the doctrinal purity and good conduct of the believers on Crete</li><li>Paul exhorted Titus to “speak the things which are fitting for sound doctrine”</li><li>God’s grace is the motivation for all good deeds</li><li>Paul gave instructions to Titus about the roles of specific groups of people:</li><ul><li>older men and older women  </li><li>young women and young men</li><li>slaves—as well as general instructions to all believers about their conduct</li></ul>